puravparab/waymo-api/README.md

 1. Install [Android Studio](https://developer.android.com/studio) on your device

-2. Create a virtual android device `Projects > More Actions > Device Manager`
+2. Create a virtual android device `Projects > More Actions > Virtual Device Manager`

 3. On the virtual device, install the the [Waymo One](https://play.google.com/store/apps/details?id=com.waymo.carapp) application.